 Cotton canvas tents

-At one time tents were simple: They were all made of canvas, a traditional 100 per cent cotton fabric.
-Cotton is a great material for making superior tents, but it’s relatively rare today.
+At one time tents were simple: They were all made of canvas, a traditional 100% cotton fabric.
+Cotton is a great material for making superior tents, but it’s relatively expensive today.

 Its main disadvantage is its weight compared with modern, manmade fabrics.
 But you can’t beat the wonderful smell inside a traditional cotton tent and it’s the best fabric for keeping you cool on hot days and warm during cold nights.